 Rustic style embraces nature, so make sure you style your home by choosing items which are earthy colours, such as hues of brown, green, grey – basically colours you see in nature to add warmth to your space!
 If you’re thinking, does that mean I can only go for neutral colours such as browns and greys?
 Definitely not!
 If you love pinks or other colours, you can go for their respective muted colours and it’ll blend with the rest of the colours in the colour palette nicely!

-Choose furniture and accessories which are crafted from natural material, such as a suar wood or a marble dining table in Singapore.This home has chosen a long suar wood dining table that’s able to accommodate up to 8 pax.
+Choose furniture and accessories which are crafted from natural material, such as a rustic suar wood dining table or one with marble tabletop in Singapore.This home has chosen a long suar wood dining table that’s able to accommodate up to 8 pax.
 Elevate the look of the dining area with a centrepiece using natural materials such as rattan balls, pebble stones or a wooden bowl with some fruits!

 Other than the colour and material, the shape is important as well!
 For a rustic touch, go for items with organic forms.
 For example, a live edge wooden dining table over a straight-cut dining table, or that round akar roots coffee table.